squid-cache/squid-cache.github.io/Features/StoreID/Hacking.rst

 Be aware that if the certificate of the site has an issue it might be a result of an attack.

-I am only one honest developer which do not intend to harm but it possible that others are not as honest as the I or the Squid project team.
+I am only one honest developer which do not intend to harm but it possible that others are not as honest as I or the Squid project team.